DylanEsguerra/ImagePhase/README.md

 ## Ising Model Simulation Flask App

 This Flask app simulates the behavior of the Ising model over an external magnetic field of an uploaded image.
-The Ising model is a mathematical model used to describe the behavior of magnetic materials, particularly how their magnetic spins interact with each other and with an external magnetic field.
+The Ising model is the primary thermodynamic model used to understand phase transitions and describes the behavior of magnetic materials at a given temperature.
+In the Ising model, magnetic spins interact with their nearest neighbors and with an external magnetic field.
+Here, the external field is an image uploaded by the user.
+The result is an interesting visualization where the uploaded image seems to appear from the mist as the Ising model's spins align.

 ### How it works: